IN THIS GUIDE

 - ADA Resources en Espanol: The Anxiety & Depression Association of America provides a great number of mental health resources available in both Spanish and English.

-- The Focus On You: A platform offering self-care, mental health, and inspirational articles written by a Latina Therapist.
+- The Focus On You: A blog site that provides a range of helpful and inspirational posts written by a Latina Therapist.

 - Mental Health America: MHA has a full page of mental health resources written in Spanish and geared towards the Latinx community.

-- Sad Girls Club: A nonprofit and community platform created to support women of color and the millennial & GenZ population in order to diminish the stigma around mental health.
+- Sad Girls Club: A nonprofit and community organization created to support women of color and the millennial & GenZ population in order to reduce the stigma around mental health.

 - Nalgona Positivity Pride: A virtual support group and platform dedicated to eating disorder awareness and body positivity.